-The informing principle of the StAR programme is to accelerate the delivery of innovative, impactful research in health sciences across a range of critical research themes by attracting the best research talent in Ireland.
-To implement its strategy, in 2016, RCSI established the StAR MD programme to strengthen translational research and build on skilled clinical expertise to improve modern healthcare issues.
+The informing principle of the RCSI's Strategic Academic Recruitment (StAR) programme is to accelerate the delivery of innovative, impactful research in health sciences across a range of critical research themes by attracting the best research talent in Ireland.
+To implement its strategy, in 2016 RCSI established the StAR MD programme to strengthen translational research and build on highly skilled clinical expertise to improve modern healthcare issues.
 The programme is a highly prestigious and unique opportunity for registrars and specialist registrars who are on a career trajectory towards consultant level.

-The StAR MD by dissertation is a body of work representing two calendar years of research activity and holds a place among the higher doctorates at level 10 on the National Framework of Qualifications (NFQ).
-The MD is a key element in the professional training of clinicians, and in order to graduate with the MD degree, you must provide evidence of an original contribution to any area of medicine, surgery, psychiatry or medical science.
+The StAR MD degree by dissertation is a body of work representing two calendar years of research activity and holds a major place among the higher doctorates at level 10 on the National Framework of Qualifications (NFQ).
+The MD is considered in RCSI to be a key element in the professional training of clinicians, and in order to graduate with it, a candidate must provide evidence of an original contribution to any area of medicine, surgery, psychiatry or medical science.

-The 2020 StAR MD programme encompasses funded MD fees for two years sponsored by the private hospital, a RCSI research consumable budget (€10,000 p.a. for two years) and a salaried clinical commitment to Highfield Healthcare, Hermitage Medical Clinic or Blackrock Clinic.
+The 2022 StAR MD programme encompasses funded MD fees for two years sponsored by the private hospital, a RCSI research consumable budget (€10,000 p.a. for two years) and a salaried clinical commitment by one of the collaborating hospitals.

 How to apply

-- Previously undertaken research or audit projects at undergraduate and/or postgraduate level
+- Previously undertaken research or audit projects at undergraduate and/or postgraduate level; and

-- Presentations and publications confirming the quality of their research activity
+- Evidence of the quality of your research activity (i.e. presentations and publications).